-Being a great bartender doesn't stop at making great drinks, customer service is a very important part of the job.
-We caught up with Andrew Coyle from our partner training team, Flow Hospitality to get his tips on creating the best customer experience.
+Being a great bartender doesn't stop at making great drinks!
+Now more than ever, customer service is a vital part of the job.
+We caught up with Andrew Coyle from Flow Hospitality and Tim Philips-Johansson to get their top tips on creating the best experience for your guests.

 - Prepping the bar according to the way you like to work will help you to work more efficiently.

 - Use a checklist to ensure all the equipment you need is in place.

 - Have a set procedure for the way that you prepare cocktails and rounds of drinks.

 - Tidy as you go and put everything back where it belongs once you’re finished.